StochasticTree/documentation/docs/r-documentation-markdown/bart.md

 * `sample_sigma_global` Whether or not to update the `sigma^2` global error variance parameter based on `IG(a_global, b_global)`.
 Default: `TRUE`.
 * `keep_burnin` Whether or not "burnin" samples should be included in cached predictions.
 Default `FALSE`.
 Ignored if `num_mcmc = 0`.
 * `keep_gfr` Whether or not "grow-from-root" samples should be included in cached predictions.
 Default `TRUE`.
 Ignored if `num_mcmc = 0`.
+* `standardize` Whether or not to standardize the outcome (and store the offset / scale in the model object).
+Default: `TRUE`.
 * `verbose` Whether or not to print progress during the sampling loops.
 Default: `FALSE`.***2.
 Mean Forest Parameters***
 * `num_trees_mean` Number of trees in the ensemble for the conditional mean model.
 Default: `200`.
 If `num_trees_mean = 0`, the conditional mean will not be modeled using a forest, and the function will only proceed if `num_trees_variance \> 0`.
 * `sample_sigma_leaf` Whether or not to update the `tau` leaf scale variance parameter based on `IG(a_leaf, b_leaf)`.
 Cannot (currently) be set to true if `ncol(W_train)\>1`.
 Default: `FALSE`.***2.1.
 Tree Prior Parameters***